ProgrammingPrograms/ProgrammingPrograms/README.md

 <br clear="both">

-<h2 align="left">African American Building software that solves real-world problems—designed to be clean, easy, and genuinely useful to the people who rely on it.</h2>
+<h2 align="left">Building software that solves real-world problems—designed to be clean, easy, and genuinely useful to the people who rely on it.</h2>

 ###